vinstic-myshell/myshell-doc-en/trabaja-con-nosotros/products.md

 ## Strategy Product Manager

-We are looking for an experienced Strategy Product Manager with expertise in fission, distribution, and task system design, and a deep understanding of the overseas app development ecosystem.
+We are looking for an experienced Strategy Product Manager with experience in designing fission, distribution, and task systems, and a deep understanding of the overseas app development ecosystem.
 The ideal candidate will have a track record of successfully launching products and driving user growth through innovative and effective strategies.

 Responsibilities:

-* Develop and execute product strategies that drive user acquisition, engagement, and retention
+* Develop and execute product strategies to drive user acquisition, engagement, and retention
-* Design and implement fission systems that encourage user sharing and growth
+* Design and implement fission systems to encourage user sharing and growth
 * Conduct market research to understand industry trends and best practices
-* Collaborate with cross-functional teams, including engineering, design, and marketing, to ensure successful product launches
+* Collaborate with cross-functional teams such as engineering, design, and marketing to ensure successful product launch
-* Define and track key performance indicators, measure product success, and identify areas for improvement
+* Define and track key performance indicators to measure product success and identify areas for improvement
 * Work closely with overseas teams to ensure products meet local market needs and preferences
-* Manage the product roadmap, prioritizing features and enhancements based on user feedback and business goals
+* Manage product roadmap, prioritizing features and enhancements based on user feedback and business goals

 Requirements:

-* Bachelor's degree in computer science, engineering, business, or related field
+* Bachelor's degree in Computer Science, Engineering, Business, or related field
-* 5+ years of product management experience, with expertise in fission, distribution, and task system design and implementation
+* 5+ years of product management experience, with experience in designing and implementing fission, distribution, and task systems
 * Strong analytical skills and experience using data to guide product decisions
 * Excellent communication and collaboration skills
 * Ability to work in a fast-paced, dynamic environment and manage multiple projects simultaneously
 * Experience working with cross-functional teams and managing stakeholder expectations
-* Passion for technology, with a deep understanding of user behavior and psychology
+* Passion for technology and a deep understanding of user behavior and psychology

-If you are a results-oriented product manager who is passionate about designing fission systems and has a deep understanding of overseas app development, we encourage you to apply.
+If you are a results-oriented Product Manager passionate about designing fission systems and have a deep understanding of overseas app development, we encourage you to apply.

 Resume submission: rick@myshell.ai; Telegram: @x64rick

 ## Product: User Experience Design

-Responsible for designing and developing high-quality user experiences, improving the quality and user satisfaction of our products.
+Responsible for designing and developing high-quality user experiences to improve the quality and user satisfaction of our products.

 Job Description: